 If your signs and symptoms indicate that you have scleroderma, your doctor would prescribe some confirmatory tests to confirm the diagnosis.
 These tests will show the exact type of scleroderma.
 The tests conducted show what type of antibodies you have in your blood.
 Timely diagnosis can lead to better outcomes and a positive impact on scleroderma life expectancy.

 There are 6 Types of Tests to Confirm the Diagnosis of Scleroderma:

 - Upper GI testing

 Treatment Options Affecting Scleroderma Life Expectancy:

 - Medication: The medical team treating your kid may advise using nonsteroidal anti-inflammatory drugs (NSAIDs) or corticosteroids to reduce discomfort, penicillamine to halt the thickening process and prevent internal organ damage, or immunosuppressive drugs to prevent organ damage.

 - Skin protection: The affected region can be protected with sunblock or cushioning.

 - Exercise and physical treatment: Both can be utilized to keep muscles strong.

 - Surgery: Surgical therapy options include the removal of isolated regions of aberrant tissue or the injection of fat.
 To increase volume, contour, and shape, fat is aspirated from another area of the body, cleansed, and then reinjected into the tissue beneath the skin.
 This is a minimally invasive technique that is typically performed without hospitalization.
 Direct excision of the aberrant tissue with the closure of the neighboring normal skin may be the preferred treatment approach in case of extensive portions of discolored, uneven skin are involved.
 While there may be a scar from this operation, it usually blends in with the underlying deformity.
-Additionally, since this treatment is often performed as an outpatient, you can go home that same day.
+Additionally, since this treatment is often outpatient, you can go home the very same day.